-The Firms include Bear Stearns & Co., Inc.; CS First Boston Corporation; CSFP Capital, Inc., Corporated, and Salomon Brothers Inc., Corporation, Corporation, Corporated, and Salomon Brothers Inc., See generally Securities Exchange Act Release No. 27017 (July 11, 1989), 54 FR
+The Firms anclude Bear Stearns & Co., Inc.; CS First Boston Corporation; CSFP Capital, Inc.; Goldman, Sachs & Co.; Lehman Brothers, Inc.; Morgan Stanley & Co., Incorporated, and Salomon Brothers Inc.;

-21. 30013.
+See generally Securities Exchange Act Release No. 27017 (July 11, 1989), 54 FR rule, as long as the U.S.-registered broker-dealer "handle[s] all aspects of these transactions except negotiation of their terms."
+3/

 Giovanni P. Prezioso, Esq January 30, 1996 Page 2

 For purposes of both the broker-dealer registration provisions of the Exchange Act and Rule 15a-6, persons resident in the United States are among the persons deemed to be U.S. persons.
 A U.S. resident fiduciary, therefore, is considered to be a U.S. person for these purposes, regardless of the residence of the owners of the underlying accounts.
-Thus, when a foreign broker-dealer -- such as a U.S. Affiliated Foreign Broker-Dealer -- solicits discretionary or similar accounts of non-U.S. persons held by a U.S. resident fiduciary (including a U.S. registered investment adviser), it must either register with the Commission, or effect such transactions in accordance with Rule 15a-6(a)(3).4!
-In other words, a U.S. Affiliated Foreign Broker-Dealer generally may effect transactions in Foreign Securities (as defined below) for a non-U.S. client without becoming subject to the brokerdealer registration provisions of the federal securities laws.
+Thus, when a foreign broker-dealer - such as a U.S. Affiliated Foreign Broker-Dealer - solicits discretionary or similar accounts of non-U.S. persons held by a U.S. resident fiduciary (including a U.S. registered investment advisor), it must either register with the Commission, or effect such transactions in accordance with Rule 15a-6(a)(3).4!
+In other words, a U.S. Affiliated Foreign Broker-Dealer generally may effect transactions in Foreign Securities (as defined below) for a non-U.S. client without becoming subject to the broker-dealer registration provisions of the federal securities laws.
 This is not the case, however, when the non-U.S. client is represented by a U.S. resident fiduciary.

 In your view, the beneficial owners of these accounts would not reasonably expect the U.S. broker-dealer regulatory requirements to apply to their transactions in Foreign Securities with the U.S. Affiliated Foreign Broker-Dealers merely because their accounts are managed by U.S. resident fiduciaries.
 While, currently, the U.S. Affiliated Foreign Broker-Dealers effect such transactions in compliance with the requirements of Rule 15a-6(a)(3), you believe that such compliance is burdensome and unnecessary in this narrow context.
-Moreover, you state that the application of the U.S. broker-dealer regulatory scheme -o such transactions places the U.S. Affiliated Foreign Broker-Dealers at a competitive disadvantage with other foreign broker-dealers.
+Moreover, you state that the application of the U.S. broker-dealer regulatory scheme of such transactions places the U.S. Affiliated Foreign Broker-Dealers at a competitive disadvantage with other foreign broker-dealers.